Back To School Critical Thinking Lesson Plans PDF for Middle School / High School in a World with ChatGPT

 Critical Thinking Middle School – English Language Arts / Homeroom / Advisory

-These critical thinking activities for middle school work well if you teach in a 7th Grade or 8th Grade English Language Arts class.
+These critical thinking activities for middle school work well if you teach in a 7th or 8th grade English Language Arts class.
 (Also, 6th grade if you teach at a grade 6-8 middle school.)

-Making our lessons meaningful to our students is one way to drive student engagement and participation in class.
+Making lessons meaningful to students is one way to drive student engagement and participation in class.